humdrum-tools/humdrum-documentation/guide/ch11/index.md

 *-
 ```

-Once again, the interpretation has been modified to `**Xsemits` and the
+Once again, the interpretation has been modified to <span class="rep">Xsemits</span> and the
 leading value has been changed to a null token.
 In going from the value
 3 to the values 2 and 5, the output differences are -1 and +2
 respectively.
 In going from the values 2 and 5 to the values -1, 7 and